-Studies undertaken overseas
+Studies completed overseas

-It is your responsibility to comply with any requests by SATAC to provide further documentation, either in the original language or translated into English.
+Transcript translations must show results for all subjects undertaken.
+All translations must be completed by an independent accredited translator.
+It is your responsibility to follow any requests by SATAC to provide further documentation, either in the original language or translated into English.

 Certification of documents

 The person who certifies the photocopies must attest to having sighted the originals of the documents concerned.

 Supplementary exam results

-Arrangements may be made to accept results from supplementary examinations which have been granted on medical grounds.
-If this applies to you, advise SATAC as soon as possible.
+Arrangements may be made to accept results from supplementary examinations that have been granted on medical grounds.
+If this applies to you, tell SATAC as soon as possible.